TopLeon/KZDownloader/README.md

 ---

+> [!WARNING]
+> **KZDownloader is currently in beta.** You may encounter bugs or incomplete features.
+Please report any issues on the [issue tracker](../../issues).

 <a id="english"></a>

 ## Overview

 KZDownloader is a cross-platform desktop application built with Flutter that lets you download videos, music, and generic files from hundreds of websites.
 It integrates a powerful AI assistant that can summarize YouTube video content and answer questions about it.

-The interface is organized into dedicated sections — **Videos**, **Music**, and **Generic files** — each with its own tailored view and controls.
 The design is modern, minimal, and fully reactive, featuring animated neon/rainbow gradient borders on download cards and interactive elements, smooth transitions, and real-time progress feedback.

 ## ✨ Features